rust-lang/rust/README.md

 2. Run `xargo/build.sh` as `rustup run nightly-2018-10-15 build.sh`.
 3. When running tests, use `MIRI_SYSROOT=~/.xargo/HOST cargo +nightly-2018-10-15 miri test`.

+You may prefer to do this rather than depending on the rustup default toolchain, if you routinely update the default, since **it is essential that `xargo/build.sh` is run with the same toolchain as `cargo miri`.**

 ## Miri `-Z` flags

 Miri adds some extra `-Z` flags to control its behavior: